cosimoNigro/agnpy/docs/index.rst

 -----------
 References
 ..........
-Notation and basic formulas are borrowed from [DermerMenon2009]_ which constitutes the fundamental reference for this code.
+Notation and basic formulas are borrowed from [DermerMenon2009]_ which constitutes the fundamental reference for this package.
-The implementation of synchrotron and synchrotron self-Compton radiative processes relies on [DermerMenon2009]_ and [Finke2008]_.
+The implementation of synchrotron and synchrotron self Compton radiative processes relies on [DermerMenon2009]_ and [Finke2008]_.
 [Dermer2009]_ and [Finke2016]_ are instead the main references for the external Compton and :math:`\gamma\gamma` absorption implementation.

 Implementation